UGLW: Unofficial Guide to Legoland Windsor

 A great idea, Lost Parents wristbands are available free at Guest Services, in The Beginning or Heartlake City.

 10. See the Harbour show if you can

 The harbour show, Pirates of Skeleton Bay is well worth seeing if you can fit it in.
 Grab an ice cream and take the weight off your feet for 20 minutes.

 11. Enjoy what makes Legoland special - Miniland

-Merlin Annual Passes are vaid for one year and cover Legoland Windsor and a number of other attractions throughout the country.
+Merlin Annual Passes are valid for one year and cover Legoland Windsor and a number of other attractions throughout the country.
 See the prices page for details.
 If you live within reasonable striking distance of Windsor, it's well worth considering especially when you think how much you might use it over a year.
-You can upgrade at the Annual Pass room in The Beginning at any time during your visit.
+You can upgrade at the Annual Pass room near the entrance at any time during your visit.
 You will need your whole party there as they take photos of you for your entry cards.

 There are over 50 rides and attractions in the park - in an 8 hour day, to do them all would mean spending less than 10 minutes at each.
 This is not going to happen.